 House Bill No. 6434, also known as Public Act No. 25-69, introduces several technical revisions to the insurance-related statutes.
 Key changes include the repeal of certain subsections and their replacement with updated language.
-For instance, the Insurance Commissioner is granted the authority to issue data calls and subpoenas, and any person ordered to produce documents must comply within thirty days.
-Additionally, the readability requirements for insurance policies have been clarified, specifying that policies must achieve a minimum score on the Flesch reading ease test and include a separate outline of coverage for individual health insurance policies.
+For instance, the Insurance Commissioner is granted the authority to issue subpoenas and data calls, with the requirement that individuals comply within thirty days.
+Additionally, the readability standards for insurance policies are clarified, specifying that policies must achieve a minimum score on the Flesch reading ease test and include a separate outline of coverage for individual health insurance policies.

 Statutes affected: Raised Bill: 14-67h